FAQs - Current Students

 The expected time to completion of the MASc is twenty months, the period for which funding is guaranteed.
 Following the guaranteed funding period, students have an additional sixteen months to complete the program requirements.
 After three years in the program, students must submit program extension requests to the School of Graduate Studies.
 At most two extensions will be granted.

 At the second RAC meeting, in May, you will be asked whether you are interested in transferring directly to the PhD program, and the committee will also make a recommendation as to whether you are a good candidate.
-If both you and your committee agree on a direct transfer, you will have to complete a form and submit it to the Graduate Office by August 1.
+If both you and your committee agree on a direct transfer, you will have to complete a Program Transfer Form (PDF) and submit it to the Graduate Office by August 1.

 Doctoral Examination Committee (DEC) meetings are typically scheduled in January and February.
 All doctoral students will have their first DEC meeting approximately five months after starting their doctoral studies, and every twelve months thereafter.